chris-short/chrisshort.net/content/post/tangible-intangibles-questions-to-ask-while-being-interviewed.md

 **Environment**

 The actual work space is incredibly important too.
 Is it a huge cube farm on an open floor?
 Is it a high walled, segmented cube farm?
 Are there lots of offices and doors?
 Are there isolated break areas?
 Are there collaboration areas and meeting rooms easily available?
 This is about allowing for quiet work times and collaborative work times.
 The environment should allow you to socialize with co-workers during breaks for coffee without distracting people hard at work.
-The spaces should keep people who are concentrating “in the zone” and people who are meeting on point.
+The spaces should keep people who are concentrating "in the zone" and people who are meeting on point.

 **Lesser things (but important nonetheless)**